turingschool/curriculum/source/topics/environment/environment.markdown

 * Git
 * Ruby 2.1
+* PostgreSQL
 * A text editor

-The setup instructions are broken down by the following platforms: Mac, Linux, and Windows.
+The setup instructions are broken down by platform: Mac, Linux, and Windows.

 ## Mac OS

 Mac OS is the most popular platform for Ruby and Rails developers.
 These instructions assume you're on the latest version of MacOS, 10.9.
 If you're using an older version, refer to [these additional notes]({% page_url environment_older_macos %}).

-To have a properly setup dev machine you want the following:

-1. XCode
-2. Homebrew
-3. Git
-4. RVM / Ruby

 ### XCode & Command Line Tools

+XCode is a huge suite of development tools published by Apple.
+You'll want to install it before attempting to install anything else.

 1. Install XCode from the Apple App Store
 2. Open the application after installing and agree to the SLA terms